mekenig/eba-example-agents/docs/components/Actions.md

 ## Actions

 Actions are the means by which the assistant can provide real data to corresponding concepts.
 Each skill will contain a set of actions, where each action is designated by a set of [constraints](#constraints), [input](#input), and [output](#output).
 An action's signature follows the format `constraints => input -> output`.
-Given an configuration of input concepts subject to certain constraints, the system will be able to produce the specified output after executing the body of the action.
+Given a configuration of input concepts subject to certain constraints, the system will be able to produce the specified output after executing the body of the action.
 In addition to this signature, an action will have a name as well as a function to be invoked when the action is selected.
 For example consider the action below:

 ```
 :Products(:Trending) -> data :Products